Musicians – Conductor

 violin, viola, conductor, composer

-Dr. Jonathan Aceto holds performance degrees from the Eastman School of Music and Arizona State University and has studied with Eric Rosenblith, Catherine Tait, Ronald Copes and Marla Mutschler.
-He has received training in chamber music from members of the Juilliard and Fine Arts quartets and at summer festivals, including Kneisel Hall, Yellowbarn, and Meadowmount.
+Dr. Jonathan Aceto holds performance degrees from the Eastman School of Music and Arizona State University and has studied with Eric Rosenblith, Catherine Tait, Ronald Copes and Dr. Marla Mutschler.
+He has received training the chamber music from members of the Juilliard and Fine Arts String Quartets and at summer festivals, including Kneisel Hall, Yellowbarn and Meadowmount.

-Jonathan has extensive experience in higher education, teaching at Augusta State University, the University of South Carolina at Aiken, and at Mercer University, where he was the first appointee to the Caroline Paul King Professorship of Strings.
-He has taught at several summer camps, including the South Carolina Governor’s School for the Arts and Humanities Academy, Augusta State University Conservatory Orchestra Camp, and the Maine A.S.T.A Summer Conference.
-Currently, he is a part-time Assistant Professor at Georgia Southern University, where he teaches violin, viola, string-related courses and Music Appreciation.
+Jonathan has extensive experience in higher education, teaching at Augusta State University, the University of South Carolina at Aiken, Mercer University and Georgia Southern University.
+He has taught at several summer institutes, including the South Carolina Governor’s School for the Arts and Humanities, Augusta State University Conservatory Orchestra Camp and the Maine A.S.T.A.
+Summer Conference.
+Currently, he teaches at East Georgia State College and is the Director of the Statesboro String Program.

-Jonathan’s experience extends to orchestral playing, having performed in nationally and in Europe, including the Phoenix and Savannah Symphonies and the Heidelberg Festspiel Orchestra.
-He has been concertmaster of the North Arkansas and Macon symphonies and the Augusta Opera Company and is equally at home leading the second violin section, having been principal second of the Augusta Symphony for eight years.
-Jonathan enjoys playing opera and had the unique experience of performing Wagner’s Ring Cycle twice as a long-time member of the Arizona Opera Orchestra.
-His opera experience also includes the Festival dei due Mondi in Spoleto, Italy, and its American counterpart, the Spoleto Festival in Charleston, S.C.
+Jonathan’s experience extends to orchestral playing, having performed in numerous professional orchestras including the Phoenix and Hilton Head Symphonies and the Heidelberg Festival Orchestra.
+He has been concertmaster of the North Arkansas and Macon Symphonies and the Augusta Opera Company and is equally at home leading the second violin section, having been principal second of the Augusta Symphony for eight years.
+Jonathan enjoys playing opera and had the rare experience of performing Wagner’s Ring Cycle twice as a long-time member of the Arizona Opera Orchestra.
+He has also performed in the orchestra for the Festival dei due Mondi in Spoleto, Italy, and its American counterpart, the Spoleto Festival in Charleston.

 Richard D Brasco